 The proposed sites are locations where erosion has occurred and the river bank has been washed away.
 From inspections carried out by Council staff, there is no evident of wombat dens or platypus burrows.
-Options to monitor for the presence of wombats and platypus are summarised in Table 5-1.
+Camden Council has recently received advice from a local resident that they have sighted a koala along the Nepean River in the locality of South Camden.
+The sighting is outside of the location of the proposed works.
+It has not been substantiated through site visits by Council staff and has not been identified on the Bionet Atlas.
+Options to monitor for the presence of wombats, platypus and koalas are summarised in Table 5-1.